Jim Bunning: Political career

+Bunning was raised in a household supportive of the Democratic Party.
+While attending Xavier University, he joined the Republican Party.

 Local and state positions

-First elected to office in 1977, Bunning served two years on the city council of Fort Thomas, Kentucky before running for and winning a seat in the Kentucky Senate as a Republican.
+First elected to office in 1977, Bunning served two years on the non-partisan city council of Fort Thomas, Kentucky, before running for and winning a seat in the Kentucky Senate as a Republican.
 He was elected minority leader by his Republican colleagues, a rare feat for a freshman legislator.

 Bunning was the Republican candidate for Governor of Kentucky in 1983.
 He and his running mate Eugene P. Stuart lost in the general election to Democrat Martha Layne Collins.

 House of Representatives

 In 1986, Bunning won the Republican nomination in Kentucky's 4th congressional district, based in Kentucky's share of the Cincinnati metro area, after 10-term incumbent Republican Gene Snyder retired.
 He won easily in November and was reelected five more times without serious opposition in what was considered the most Republican district in Kentucky.
 After the Republicans gained control of the House in 1995, Bunning served as chairman of the House Ways and Means Subcommittee on Social Security until 1999.